 Your veterinarian can help you determine whether the dewormer is safe to use or not.
 Alternatively, you can check the list of ingredients and perform a very thorough search about the ingredient’s safety record.
 Read the label.
 Some formulations cannot be used on certain life stages of cats like those below 6 weeks old, those that are lactating, or even those that are pregnant.
 Again, it is crucial that you allow your vet to guide you in your buying decision.

 Some dewormers come in tablet form while others are in liquid drops.
 Each has its advantages and disadvantages so you will need to choose the one that is a lot easier and more convenient to administer.
-You may also want to factor palatability as this can affect the success of administration.
+You may also want to factor palatability as this can affect the success of the administration.
 If it is not tasty, your cat will most likely spit the medication out.

 The typical deworming process takes about 2 to 3 weeks to really remove the intestinal parasites from your cat’s system.
 Unfortunately, this is just for the more usual mild infections.
 Moderate to severe intestinal parasitism can take even longer to treat especially when some of these worms have already migrated to other organs of the cat’s body such as the lungs, the liver, the heart, and sometimes even the brain.
 In such cases, your veterinarian will typically evaluate other options.